 Everything You Need to Know About CE Marking When Buying a Boat

 Have you ever wondered, whether your new or used boat needs CE marking?
 Our guide helps you to understand what CE marking is and which vessels require CE marking.
-You will also find out everything about the process of CE marking.
+You'll also find out everything about the process of CE marking.

 What is CE Marking?

 "CE" is short for Conformité Européenne, meaning European Conformity.
-It is the manufacturer's declaration that the product meets the requirements of the applicable EC directives.
+It's the manufacturer's declaration that the product meets the requirements of the applicable EC directives.

 There are basic security requirements for boats and yachts that have to be met.
 These requirements are important for new boats and for vessels being sold or put into service in the territory of the EU/EEA for the first time.
 CE marking is only allowed for products that require it by law.